intelligence38000/android-docs/src/pages/maps/overview/index.md

 ### 3. Setup permissions

-Starting with the 5.0 version of the Maps SDK, we are making use of the Manifest merge feature to reduce the need to include any Maps SDK required things inside of your application's manifest file.
+Starting with the 5.0 version of the Maps SDK, you can use the Manifest merge feature to reduce the need to include any Maps SDK required things inside of your application's manifest file.
 You'll need to add _either_ the Fine **or** Coarse location permission if you plan to display a user's location on the map or get the user's location information.
-The user location permission should also be checked during runtime using the [PermissionManager](https://docs.mapbox.com/android/core/overview/#permissionsmanager).
+The user location permission should also be checked during runtime using the [`PermissionsManager`](https://docs.mapbox.com/android/core/overview/#permissionsmanager).

 ```xml
 <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION" />